qiyunzhu/woltka/doc/perform.md

 ### Trim SAM file columns

 A [SAM](https://en.wikipedia.org/wiki/SAM_(file_format)) file can be bulky.
 The last several columns may contain the entire sequence and quality scores (e.g., Bowtie2 and Minimap2 do this).
 These texts are not useful for Woltka.
-If you haven't opted out this during alignment (e.g., calling Bowtie2 with `--omit-sec-seq`), you can do so afterwards to save disk space:
+You can trim them off to save disk space:

 ```bash
 zcat input.sam.gz | grep -v ^@ | cut -f1-9 | sed 's/$/\t*\t*/' | gzip > output.sam.gz